Quotas

 Setting Up Multiple Match Handling

 Sometimes your respondents may meet the conditions for multiple quotas.
 By default, a respondent will increase the count for all of the quotas they meet the conditions for.
-Multiple Match Handling can adjust how Qualtrics handles these multiple-match respondents.
+Multiple match handling can adjust how Qualtrics handles these multiple-match respondents.

 To change how multiple matches are handled